markh55/EWYL/README.md

 ![Colour Scheme (1)](https://github.com/user-attachments/assets/8a3b91fc-59a6-4c75-9a7b-6f1169675890)

-This is the colour scheme i went with as i feel the contrast compliment each other.
+This is the colour scheme i went with as i feel the contrasting colours compliment each other well.

 ## Final Design